-It’s been a busy few months since we last posted but we’re happy to report we’ve accomplished exactly what we set out to do with our BETA.
+It’s been a busy few months since we last posted but we’re happy to report we’ve accomplished exactly what we set out to do with our initial beta release.
 In the meantime, a lot has changed (hopefully for the better) and we’re eager to wrap things up for our public launch.
 Not to get too ahead of ourselves, as we’re a bit away from public launch, but because of our private beta, we’re feeling pretty confident about our feedback and direction.

 Quick BETA Update

 With over 300+ private beta access requests, we selected specific customers for early access.
 We worked exclusively with each to understand how our product was working for them and if we were on the right path.
 Lots of phone calls, meetings, and back and forths to truly understand their pain points and the value they were getting from the product itself.

 First Paying Customers

 While working with our BETA customers, we hit the first major milestone for Weav which was snagging our first paying customer.
 High five team!
 All in all, all of our beta customers were finding value in our product in various ways.
 Additionally, we were getting feedback and direction that uncovered another path we didn’t consider when we initially set out to build Weav.
 Along with our first paying customer, we were well on our way with the next batch of paying customers.

 Sure, you’re thinking why would you pivot when you had your BETA product launched, paying customers, getting real customer feedback, etc.

 Trust us, when we made the calls to let our customers know we would be going in a different direction and not supporting our existing product we were shocked to hear the disappointment.
 We weren’t expecting our BETA customers to be genuinely bummed we headed in another direction.
 Honestly, it was an incredibly hard decision to make.

 After going through all the feedback, looking at the existing market and taking our guess at where we see the world going we felt like something wasn’t quite right.